A-Telfer/hl7lite/README.md

 # hl7lite
-Cython-optimized parsing of HL7
+Cython-optimized parsing of HL7 to XML with type-checking

-## Benchmarking

 ## Contributing
-Contributions are welcome, please
+Contributions are welcome

 ## License
 MIT License, use freely at own risk

-## Maintainer / Contact
+## Maintainer
 Andre Telfer (andre.telfer@sickkids.ca)
 Machine Learning Specialist @ The Hospital for Sick Children, Toronto, Canada